-If you’ve grown up with any amount of pop-culture in your life, you’re probably familiar with the image of the g*psy woman dressed to the nines, headscarf and all, sitting behind a little wooden table with her crystal ball and tarot cards.
+If you’ve grown up with any amount of pop-culture in your life, you’re probably familiar with the image of the woman dressed to the nines, headscarf and all, sitting behind a little wooden table with her crystal ball and tarot cards.
 Let me be honest with you.
-That’s so far from the truth of reading tarot today!
-I’m not even sure where that image came from, but I know that it is based in some semblance of fact.
+That’s so far from the truth of reading tarot and it is a racial stereotype that needs to disappear.
 Anyway, that’s not what I’m here to talk about today.
 There are a few things that need to be said about the tarot, and I’m going to give you the top five today.

 Number One: Tarot will not tell you your future!

 It might seem counterintuitive to what you’ve seen or been told.
 A lot of people equate reading tarot with fortune-telling.
 In a way, they’re not wrong.
 However, tarot will not tell you your future because it isn’t set in stone.
 The future is changing all the time and one single decision, no matter how small, can change the course of your future drastically.
 Tarot is a tool to use to give you guidance and show you your choices.
 It is also used to give insight into situations and experiences you might be having.

 Now depending on your beliefs (and I’m going to assume that if you’re reading this blog, you’re an open-minded person), this is up for debate.
 Simply put, the tarot is just a deck of cards made from paper and ink.
 That’s it!
 When we use tarot, and depending on how you believe it works, we are calling on certain things to ask for guidance.
 This could be your own subconscious, a deity or deities, or simply the universe.

 Number Three: Go ahead and buy your own!